 Traffic & Travel Information Queensland road conditions.

-Hitching is never entirely safe in any country in the world, and we don't recommend it.
-Travellers who decide to hitch should understand that they are taking a small but potentially serious risk.
-People who do choose to hitch will be safer if they travel in pairs and let someone know where they are planning to go.
+Hitching is never entirely safe, and we don’t recommend it.
+Travellers who hitch should understand that they are taking a small but potentially serious risk.
+People who do choose to hitch should always let someone know where they are planning to go.

-- Great Southern Rail Operates the Indian Pacific between Sydney and Perth, the Overland between Melbourne and Adelaide, and the Ghan between Adelaide and Darwin via Alice Springs.
+- Great Southern Rail Operates the Indian Pacific between Sydney and Perth, the Overland between Melbourne and Adelaide, Great Southern between Brisbane and Adelaide, and The Ghan between Adelaide and Darwin via Alice Springs.

 - Queensland Rail Runs the high-speed Spirit of Queensland service between Brisbane and Cairns.